tetigo/Stock/README.md

 ---

-# ⚙️ Project Installation

-Follow these steps to set up and run the project on your local environment.
+# 📦 Stock Management System

+A robust and efficient system for total control of your inventory.

 ---

+## ✨ Functional Requirements

+The essential functionalities for managing your stock:

+* **➕ Registration:**
+    * Products (with details such as name, code, description, cost price, selling price, etc.)
+    * Brands
+    * Suppliers
+    * Categories
+    * Product Inflows (with date, quantity, supplier, etc.)
+    * Product Outflows (with date, quantity, customer/reason, etc.)

+* **🔍 Product Filters:**
+    * Advanced search by name, code, brand, category, and other criteria.

+* **📊 Automatic Stock Calculation:**
+    * Real-time update of the available quantity of each product based on registered inflows and outflows.

+* **🔑 Login System:**
+    * Secure user authentication for system access.

+* **🛡️ Permission Control:**
+    * Permission management by user and/or group.
+    * Implementation of different access levels to ensure data security and integrity.

+* **📈 Dashboards and Metrics:**
+    * Intuitive visual panels with key stock metrics.
+    * Sales, inflows, outflows, and total stock value charts for a clear view of your business.

+* **🔗 Future Integrations Support:**
+    * Architecture designed to facilitate future integrations with other systems and automations.

+---

+## ⚙️ Project Installation (Using Docker Compose)

+Follow these steps to set up and run the project using Docker Compose.
+This method containerizes the application and its dependencies for easier management.

+---

-## 🛠️ Prerequisites
+## 🐳 Prerequisites

-Ensure you have Python installed on your machine.
+Ensure you have Docker and Docker Compose installed on your machine.
+You can find installation instructions for your operating system on the official Docker website.

 ---